listen to this article:

 To recap: “Do-it-yourself” (DIY) – or in-house, self-built solutions – rely heavily (or exclusively) on internal resources (for setup, execution, and maintenance) to build and maintain their transaction signing and cryptocurrency holding systems.
-Security-as-a-Service (SaaS) vendors handle the security aspect of tokenized asset management as a rented service.
+SECaaS vendors handle the security aspect of tokenized asset management as a rented service.

-Since custodians’ needs differ from other digital/tokenized asset services, this article will focus specifically on considerations in the crypto custody space: higher risk and compliance.
+Since custodians’ needs differ from other digital/tokenized asset services, this article will focus specifically on the considerations in the crypto custody space.

 The demand for custody services continues to grow, and analysts predict a fully upward trend of mainstreaming cryptocurrencies, security tokens, and tokenized assets into the traditional financial services industry over the next 3-5 years.

 Between the growing mainstream adoption of digital assets in the financial sector and the inherent vulnerabilities of blockchain-based assets, robust service availability, security, and resilience will become more important than ever.
 As the volume of assets protected grows, so does risk – and the security of held assets is the lynchpin for custodian service reputability in any context (fiat or otherwise).